A Study in Magic: The Application

 Chapter One: Pascal's Wager

 Harry Potter imagined himself doing many different things when he returned to London, after spending a month in the country.
-Sitting on 221B's leather armchair, with a grey-haired couple sitting across from him on the sofa, and listening to an old lady talk for seemingly hours whilst trying not to slouch or sigh was not one of them.
+Listening to an old couple talk for seemingly hours whilst trying not to slouch or sigh was not one of them.

-"…which wasn't the way I'd put it at all, silly woman," she rambled.
+"…which wasn't the way I'd put it at all, silly woman," the woman rambled.
 "Anyway, it was then that I first noticed it was missing.
 I said, 'Have you checked down the back of the sofa?'
 He's always losing things down the back of the sofa, aren't you, dear?

 "'Fraid so," said the man.

-Harry let out a tiny sigh and clawed at the armrests.
+Harry let out a tiny sigh and clawed at the armrests of his leather chair.

 "Keys … small change … sweeties," the woman went on obliviously.
 "Especially his—"